run-llama/llama_index/docs/use_cases/q_and_a/rag_cli.md

 ## Setup

-To set-up the CLI tool, make sure you've installed the library: `pip install -U llama-index`.
+To set-up the CLI tool, make sure you've installed the library:

+`$ pip install -U llama-index`

-You will also need to install [Chroma](/docs/examples/vector_stores/ChromaIndexDemo.ipynb): `pip install -U chromadb`
+You will also need to install [Chroma](/examples/vector_stores/ChromaIndexDemo.ipynb):

+`$ pip install -U chromadb`

 After that, you can start using the tool: